 Step 1: In the quiz builder, click the quiz question you would like to edit.

-Step 2: Click on Set Answer Scores located in the top right of the question.
+Step 2: Click on Set Answer Scores located in the top right or bottom right of the question.

 Step 3: Enter the score value you would like to assign for each specific result into the provided input boxes.